ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 - `-i`
   - Enables you to choose what GPU to perform an action on

+I also learned about `-6` which disables checks and pretty much allows you to flash any vbios to any card, but I recommend against using it and didn't use it here.

-The output of `nvflash --list` on my PC ended up being something like this:
+With an  output of `nvflash --list` on my PC ended up being something like this:
 ```
 NVIDIA Firmware Update Utility <Version x.xxx>